goatcheese98/stock-predictions-llm/DEPLOYMENT.md

 ### 2. Repository Name Configuration

-The current Vite configuration assumes your repository is named `stock-predictions-ai`.
+The current Vite configuration is set for the repository `stock-predictions-llm`.
 If your repository has a different name, update the `base` path in `vite.config.js`:

 ```javascript
 base: process.env.NODE_ENV === 'production' ? '/YOUR-REPO-NAME/' : '/',